 Step 4.
 Now this is where you can tweak it!
 Maybe you can’t really own it on the computer and have fantastic handwriting.
 Well grab that paint pen and letter it in then.
 Me however, I have terrible penmanship, no matter how hard I try, so I am going digital.
 I scan my basic little painting in, I pick a font and I fill in the text.
 I also do have the ability to tweak my painting in itself here a little on the computer without fear of messing it up.
 In the end you choose your path and go with it.

 Maybe it’s not a forever piece, but this art is fun for the moment to me and was a really simple just “Do it for the process” type deal that holds whimsy and a touch of a childhood memory.
 My point in the end is stop overthinking your next creation and just go out and do it!
 So what if you change your mind and hate it a month later.
 You’ll only get better.

-Also, if you are so in love with this little print and want to purchase one for yourself you can click here of course.
+Also, if you are so in love with this little print and want to print one for yourself you can click here to save a copy.